-If you are a hobby player, or an up-and-coming guitarist, the Mustang is the perfect tool for jamming and practicing.
+If you are a hobby player or an up-and-coming guitarist, the Mustang is the perfect tool for jamming and practicing.

 I'll admit I'm a big fan of the Peavey Vypyr Series, a comparable amp lineup.
 But the Mustang has also really impressed me.
-In this article I'm setting my Peavey love aside to give you a solid overview of the Fender Mustang Series, and help you decide which of these amps is right for you.
+In this article, I'm setting my Peavey love aside to give you a solid overview of the Fender Mustang Series and help you decide which of these amps is right for you.

 Mustang Basic Specs

 Before getting into the individual amps, here's a chart comparing the features you can expect to see throughout the Mustang lineup.
-At a glance, you can see the difference in the amps, and get a pretty good idea what kind of guitarist each is intended for.
+At a glance, you can see the difference in the amps, and get a pretty good idea of what kind of guitarist each is intended for.
 You can then go ahead and scroll to the amp that seems like it would best meet your needs.

 I have to say, I am very impressed with the latest iteration of the Fender Mustang Series.
 They always sounded really good, but one of my main complaints about the earlier models was the distortion, especially high-gain sounds.
 I feel like they've come a long way with that.

-There are pros and cons to modeling amps, but if you are convinced you need one the I think Mustang Series is a great choice.
+There are pros and cons to modeling amps, but if you are convinced you need one, I think the Mustang Series is a great choice.

 WiFi and the Fender Tone Cloud